 - 2 cups zucchini, grated (about 1 large zucchini)

 - ⅓ cup granulated sugar (up to ½ cup)

 - 2 teaspoons cinnamon

-- Preheat oven to 350° (325° for high altitude or dark loaf pans).
+- Preheat oven to 350° (375° for high altitude or reduce by 25 degrees for dark loaf pans).
 Grease and flour two standard sized loaf pans OR spray lightly with oil, and press in parchment paper (much easier cleanup)